cullen-andrews/etl-project/README.md

 We cleaned the data sets which included: combining, dropping and reordering columns, extracting and creating new rows and merging data.
 We worked in a Jupyter Notebook and created dataframes with Pandas.
 <br>
 <br>
-We extracted the IMDB data into *imdb_df* and combined fields “Year,” changing "Year" from an integer to a string, and “Title” into one string field “year_title” in order to create a unique column in the dataframe, in case of duplicate movie titles.
+We extracted the IMDB data into <em>imdb_df</em> and combined fields “Year,” changing "Year" from an integer to a string, and “Title” into one string field “year_title” in order to create a unique column in the dataframe, in case of duplicate movie titles.
 <br>
 <br>
 We then created *imdb_stack_df* in order to separate a compiled list of actors.
 This new dataframe created a unique row for each actor in each movie (using Pandas '.stack' function).
 We then dropped an unnecessary column “level_1” that was created from the '.stack' function and then renamed “0” column to “Actor.”
 This table is used as our junction table when relating the tables between movie and actors in Postgres.